 The cladding may be designed to be load bearing as well as aesthetic.
 In particular crash barriers have been designed as an integral part of the cladding system.
 These may be load resistant (stiff) or energy absorbing (flexible).
 The steel frame provides an excellent interface for connection of either type.

-- ^ Approved Document B (Fire safety, Volume 2 – Buildings other than Dwellinghouses), 2006 Edition incorporating 2007, 2010 and 2013 amendments.
-Department for Communities and Local Government
+- Approved Document B (Fire safety, Volume 2 – Buildings other than Dwellings), 2019 Edition.
+Ministry of Housing, Communities & Local Government

 - Code of practice for ground floor, multi-storey & underground car parks, The Association for Petroleum and Explosives Administration, 1995.